 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Mixed solid concrete/suspended timber joist design.
+Traditional suspended timber joist design.
 Floors are overlaid with a range of finishes.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber.
-Internal pass doors are of flush timber and glass timber units.
+Internal pass doors are of timber units.
 The kitchen comprises a range of fitted floor and wall mounted units.
+The staircase is of a timber design with timber treads covered with carpet and incorporating a timber banister and handrail.